'Tired' Valieva to skate at Olympics after doping ruling

 There won’t be a medal ceremony if Valieva finishes in the top three because the International Olympic Committee is concerned that she could still be banned after a full investigation of her doping case.
 The three-member court ruled only on whether she could skate at the Olympics and did not consider the full merits of the case.

-The Court of Arbitration for Sport had already said Valieva testified during its lengthy hearing, which ended about 3 a.m.
+The Court of Arbitration for Sport already had said Valieva testified during its lengthy hearing, which ended at about 3 a.m.
 Monday.
 Valieva said she watched the entire hearing by video link from the Olympic Village.

 “I sat there for seven hours, we had one 20-minute break, and I sat there and watched.
 It was very difficult, but it is apparently one of the moments, of the phases, that I have to go through,” Valieva said, adding that the entire process had taught her that adult life “can be unfair to some extent.”

-The free skate to decide the medals is Thursday morning at the historic Capital Indoor Stadium.
+The free skate to decide the medals is Thursday at Capital Indoor Stadium.

 Valieva and her teammates are trying to extend an era of Russian dominance in women’s figure skating at the Olympics.
 It began at the 2014 Sochi Games, when the country’s state-sponsored doping scheme first came to light, and Adelina Sotnikova won the gold medal for the host nation.
 Alina Zagitova and Evgenia Medvedeva followed with a one-two finish for what was known as the Olympic Athletes from Russia at the 2018 Pyeongchang Games.